 - Professor of Clinical Law

-A 1983 graduate of St. John’s University in Collegeville, Minn., Professor Kappelhoff received his J.D. in 1988 from American University, Washington College of Law, where he was a member of the American University Law Review staff and a legal research and writing instructor.
-He has been an adjunct professor at the University of Maryland School of Law; Georgetown University Law Center; and American University, Washington College of Law.
+Prior to joining the Department of Justice, Professor Kappelhoff was an assistant public defender for Montgomery County, Md., where he represented adult and juvenile clients charged with felony and capital criminal offenses.
+A 1983 graduate of St. John’s University in Collegeville, Minn., Professor Kappelhoff received his J.D. in 1988 from American University, Washington College of Law, where he was a member of the American University Law Review.
+In addition to his current teaching position, he has been an adjunct professor at the University of Maryland School of Law; Georgetown University Law Center; and American University, Washington College of Law.

-Among the honors Professor Kappelhoff has received for his work as a federal prosecutor are the 2011 Presidential Rank Award (the highest annual award for federal government career senior executive service professionals), the 2010 Attorney General’s John Marshall Award (for his efforts to secure passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act), the Civil Rights Division’s Meritorious Award and Special Achievement Award, and the Executive Office for U.S. Attorneys’ Director’s Award for Superior Performance.
+Kappelhoff has received a number of honors for his work as a federal prosecutor.
+This year, he received the Attorney General’s Award for Exceptional Service—the Department’s highest award for employees—for his work on the Ferguson Police Department investigation.
+Other honors include the 2011 Presidential Rank Award (the highest annual award for federal government career senior executive service professionals), the 2010 Attorney General’s John Marshall Award (for his efforts to secure passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act), the Civil Rights Division’s Meritorious Award and Special Achievement Award, and the Executive Office for U.S. Attorneys’ Director’s Award for Superior Performance.

 Editorials, Commentary & Letters